 Lakers beat Magic 111-95 for 2nd straight victory

-Los Angeles Lakers guard Nick Young, bottom, shoots as Orlando Magic center Bismack Biyombo, of the Republic of Congo, defends during the first half of an NBA basketball game, Sunday, Jan.
+Los Angeles Lakers center Tarik Black, right, shoots as Orlando Magic forward Jeff Green defends during the first half of an NBA basketball game, Sunday, Jan.
 8, 2017, in Los Angeles.
+Mainly cloudy with snow showers around in the morning.

 Add your comments below